Troy (film): Home media

 Troy was released on DVD and VHS on January 4, 2005.
 The Director's Cut was released on Blu-ray, HD DVD, and DVD on September 18, 2007.

-The Director's Cut is the only edition of the film available on Blu-ray globally.
-However, there is a Czech Blu-ray release of the theatrical cut.
+Arrow Video released a 4K restoration on a limited edition three-disc 4K Blu-ray and remastered Blu-ray on August 17, 2026.
+Each set contains, for the first time, the original theatrical version, and the Director's Cut in the first two discs, both restored in 4K from the original 35mm camera negative with the addition of Dolby Vision and the film's original lossless DTS-HD MA 5.1. while the third disc is a special features Blu-ray disc featuring most of the legacy extras from each cut's respective previously released home media releases.

 Reception

 Box office

 Troy grossed $133.4 million in the United States and Canada, and $364 million in other territories, for a worldwide total of $497.4 million, making the film one of the highest grossing films of 2004, alongside The Passion of the Christ, Spider-Man 2 and Shrek 2.
-When the film was completed, total production costs were approximately $185 million, making Troy one of the most expensive films produced at that time.
+When the film was completed, total production costs were approximately $150–175 million, making Troy one of the most expensive films produced at that time.
 It was screened out of competition at the 2004 Cannes Film Festival.

 The film made $46.9 million in its opening weekend, topping the box office, then $23.9 million in its second weekend falling to second.